imRohan/yagcnte/README.md

-# yagcnte
-Yet Another Google Chrome New Tab Extension (YAGCNTE)
+# Yet Another Google Chrome New Tab Extension (YAGCNTE)
+---
+This is a placeholder for a google extension which will (hopefully) be different from the hundreds of other extensions already available.